RedHatQE/teflo/docs/users/definitions/credentials.rst

         - String
         - False

+    *   - realm
+        - realm to be used. default is ipa.redhat.com
+        - String
+        - False

 Below is an example credentials section in the teflo.cfg file.
 If the credential was defined as below, it should be referenced in your teflo